Volunteers

 On September 10, 2022, St. Vartan Park Conservancy volunteers paint the iron fence of the First Avenue public garden during an event for It's My Park, a Partnership for Parks service program

 Join the fun and growing St. Vartan Park Conservancy community as a project volunteer.
-Please introduce yourself to us at team@stvartanpark.org or by direct message on Twitter, Instagram or Facebook.
+Please introduce yourself to us at team@stvartanpark.org.

 The Conservancy volunteer projects include plantings and other green upgrades, restoration of the park’s ironworks and other initiatives.